What is Crisis Management?

 Stages of Crisis Management

-A useful way to remember the five steps in crisis management is through the acronym ‘PPRRP’: Pre-Crisis, Preparedness, Response, Recovery, and Post-Crisis.
-These stages help organizations plan, prepare, and learn from crises effectively.
+A simple way to remember the five steps in crisis management is through the acronym ‘PPRRP’: Pre-Crisis, Preparedness, Response, Recovery, and Post-Crisis.
+These stages help organizations plan, prepare, and learn from every crisis effectively.

 stages of crisis management

-2. Preparedness: Make response plans, train staff, run training sessions, and make sure resources are in place so the team can act immediately when needed.
+Develop detailed response plans, train employees, run training sessions, and make sure resources are available for immediate action.

 Become a CFO